FedYou/bedcli/readme.md

 ### Commands

-- `create` : Create a new project.
+- `create`: Creates a new project.

-- `build`: Package your project in `.mcpack`.
+- `build`: Packages your project into `.mcpack`.

-- `watch`: Allows you to test in real time with each change.
+- `watch`: Allows real-time testing with each change.
 - `help`: Gets a list of commands with a brief description.

 ### Configuration